Rudy Giuliani: Judgment for defaming Georgia election workers

 In January 2024, Freeman and Moss accused Giuliani of taking unfair advantage of the bankruptcy system in a court filing, with their attorneys calling Giuliani's approach "a flawed, impermissible litigation tactic from an actor with a history of engaging the judicial system in bad faith."
 In March, creditors filed a motion to force him to sell his Florida condo to pay the judgment.
 On July 12, the judge, citing Giuliani's lack of transparency over the six months of litigation, said he was no longer entitled to bankruptcy protection.
 On October 22, a federal judge in Manhattan ordered Giuliani to turn over his $6 million Manhattan penthouse apartment and other valuable possessions to Freeman and Moss.
+Giuliani's net worth, including his Manhattan apartment and Florida oceanside condo, was estimated at $10 million compared to the jury's $148 million defamation judgment.
 On October 31, Freeman and Moss visited Giuliani's apartment.
 They discovered it had been emptied of "the vast majority ... of the valuable receivership property that was known to be stored there", a fact that "neither Defendant nor Defendant's counsel had bothered to mention".
 Giuliani's lawyers told them unspecified property was in a storage facility on Long Island and his vintage Mercedes was in Florida.
 Giuliani's lawyers provided bank statements showing a large amount of money had been transferred out of his account in July and August and that less than $4,000 remained in the account.

 At a hearing on November 7, Giuliani's lawyer proposed the Mercedes might be worth under $4,000, meaning Giuliani would be allowed to keep it.
 Giuliani claimed he had no idea of the whereabouts of his other valuables.
 The judge gave Giuliani until November 15 to turn over his property.
 Two days before that deadline, lawyers told the judge they did not want to represent Giuliani anymore.
 Joseph Cammarata took on Giuliani's case and told the court on November 15 that he had turned over the Mercedes, 18 watches, a diamond ring, and had begun a process to turn over $30,000 in cash.
 A week later, the cash had still not arrived, and Freeman and Moss still did not have the keys to his apartment.
 On November 22, Freeman and Moss told U.S. district judge Lewis Liman there had been attempts to "intimidate or interfere" with their access to the storage unit and it was taking the form of a social media campaign against them.
 Giuliani was ruled in contempt by Liman at a hearing on January 3, 2025.
 On January 10, Howell found him in contempt for refusing to turn over financial records.
-On January 16, the day of a trial before Liman to enforce payment, the parties settled.
+On January 16, the day of a trial before Liman to enforce payment, the parties settled after "long negotiations that went into the wee hours of the night."
 Giuliani kept his homes in exchange for compensating Freeman and Moss with an undisclosed amount and agreeing to refrain from defaming them again.